rjperes/Postal.NET/README.md

     //create a subscription to a single named channel and topic pair using (Postal.Box.Subscribe("channel", "topic", (env) => Console.WriteLine(env.Data)))
     {
-        //publish synchronously (will block)
-        Postal.Box.Publish("channel", "topic", "Hello, World!");

         //publish asynchronously (does not block)
         await Postal.Box.PublishAsync("channel", "topic", "Hello, Async World!");
     }

-    //no consequences, since the subscription was terminated Postal.Box.Publish("channel", "topic", "Does not appear because the subscription was disposed!");
+    //no consequences, since the subscription was terminated await Postal.Box.PublishAsync("channel", "topic", "Does not appear because the subscription was disposed!");

-A message can either be sent synchronously or asynchronously and if there are subscribers to it, it will raise an event (one or more subscriptions being triggered).
+A message can only be sent asynchronously and if there are subscribers to it, it will raise an event (one or more subscriptions being triggered).
 Subscriptions do not prevent the garbage collection of the subscriber.
 Messages are always wrapped in an envelope.
 There are some handy extensions for common tasks:

 - **Once**: only handles an event once, then unsubcribes from it